raul00100/raul00100/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on 2 projects - finance tracker and online booking system 🌱 I’m currently learning web security and testing tools
+🔭 I’m currently working on 2 projects - finance tracker and online booking system and learning web security and testing tools

 # 💻 Tech Stack: